Last updated Jan. 31, 2023 by Peter Jakes

 In the end, personal finance is all about your mindset.
 The mindset some people have about money prevents them from even trying to save.
 Hence, they hide behind false money beliefs and create an excuse that prevents them from saving.
 Everybody has some of these beliefs, but now you know better.

 Never forget the main reason why you decided to set the audacious goal of saving $10,000 in a year.
 Want to fund a vacation trip?
 College fund for your kids?
-Was it to save for retirement so you can retire early financially independent?
+Was it to save for retirement so you could retire early financially independent?
 It would help you stay focused.

 Know that you’re worth it, whatever your reason for saving is.
 There’s nothing bad in prioritizing your desires and needs first.
 It doesn’t mean you’re greedy or selfish.
-By placing yourself first, you’ll be able to become the best version of yourself and in a better position to help others.
+By placing yourself first, you’ll be able to become the best version of yourself and be in a better position to help others.